-Whenever you’ve completed a good habit, it’s vital that you allow yourself to feel good about it.
+Whenever you’ve completed a good habit, you have to allow yourself to feel good about it.
 The reward at the end of the behavior is what will make you want to do it again in the future.

 To understand why that is, we need to take a look inside the brain.
-Every behavior involves multiple brain regions and neurochemicals, but the neurotransmitter dopamine plays an especially important part.
+Every behavior involves multiple brain regions and neurochemicals, but the neurotransmitter dopamine plays an essential role.

 If you, for example, bite into your favorite piece of chocolate, you won’t have a spike in dopamine.
 In fact, you’ll have very little of it.
 The dopamine is released long before that — when you spot the chocolate in the store:

 In the words of neuroscientist Robert Sapolsky: “Dopamine is not about pleasure, it’s about the anticipation of pleasure.
 It’s about the pursuit of happiness rather than happiness itself.”